linode/docs/docs/guides/applications/voip/installing-freepbx-distro/index.md

 slug: installing-freepbx-distro
 title: "How to Install FreePBX Distro on Akamai Cloud"
 description: "FreePBX is a Linux distribution hosting an open-source phone system and boasting a robust and extensive community.
 Learn in this tutorial how to deploy an Akamai Cloud instance with the FreePBX distribution."
+authors: ['Nathaniel Stickman']
+contributors: ['Nathaniel Stickman']
+published: 2023-07-14
 keywords: ['freepbx hosting','what is pbx','pbx open source']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-authors: ['Nathaniel Stickman']
-published: 2023-07-14
-modified_by:
-  name: Nathaniel Stickman
 external_resources:
 - '[FreePBX: Getting Started](https://www.freepbx.org/get-started/)'
 - '[FreePBX Wiki](https://wiki.freepbx.org/)'